CORY IN ORBIT

 ABOUT THE FILM

-Logline: A washed-up 90s sitcom teen heartthrob lets a doc crew film his attempt at a comeback - and it goes exactly how you’d expect.
+Logline: A washed-up 90s sitcom teen heartthrob lets a documentary crew film his attempt at a comeback - and it goes exactly how you’d expect.

 Genre: Comedy / Mockumentary